picocms/Pico/in-depth/nginx.md

 ## PHP Configuration

 This is a topic outside the realm of this document.
-Unlike Apache (which sends every document to PHP automatically), Nginx is more streamlined.
-It needs to be *told* to send a file to an external PHP processor.
-It does not handle PHP itself.
+Unlike Apache (which sends documents to PHP automatically), Nginx needs to be *told* to send a file to an external PHP processor.

 Configuring PHP is a topic that will differ slightly depending on the OS you are using.
 The examples I'm going to provide here apply to Ubuntu 14.04, but they also require external configuration of `php-fpm` or another PHP processor.